View courses in

 GRS AA 882: History of Religion in Pre-Colonial Africa

-The study of the development of religious traditions in Africa during the period prior to European colonialism.
-An emphasis on both indigenous religions and the growth and spread of Judaism, Christianity, and Islam in the continent as a whole.
+Study of the development of religious traditions in Africa during the period prior to European colonialism.
+An emphasis both on indigenous religions and on the African roots and the growth and spread of Judaism, Christianity, and Islam in the continent as a whole.
 Also offered as GRS HI 749 and GRS RN 682.

 GRS AA 885: Atlantic History